 The composition of the board shall be appropriate having regard to the Company's business, phase of development and other circumstances.
-The basic requirement is that the majority of the Company's management team and board of directors must have been in place for at least one quarter at the time for the Marketplace's decision regarding the listing.
-If the Company is a SPAC, the Company's management and board of directors shall have been in place from the start of the listing process.
-If the Company is a SPAC, the Marketplace may accept that the CEO and management are not employed by the Company, provided that the Company has ensured that the management has sufficient expertise and experience to lead a listed company.
+As a general rule, the majority of the Company's management team and board of directors shall have assumed their positions at least one quarter prior to the Marketplace's decision regarding the listing.
+If the Company is a SPAC or an RTO company, the Company's management and board of directors shall have assumed their positions prior to the submission of the listing application.
+If the Company is a SPAC or an RTO company, the Marketplace may accept that the CEO and management are not employed by the Company.